-Women and Crime (3-0) Prerequisites: SOCI 2315 or permission of instructor.
+Women and Crime (3-0) Prerequisites: None.
 This course is an advanced elective for criminology minors.
 This course concerns women's experiences as offenders, victims, and prisoners in the legal system.
 Students will become more aware of the influence of gender, race, class, and sexuality in the labeling, processing, and punishment of offenders.
 (Spring)

-Issues in Criminology (3-0) Prerequisites: SOCI 2315 or permission of instructor.
-This is an advanced elective for criminology minors and sociology majors or minors.
+Issues in Criminology (3-0) Prerequisites: None.
+This is an advanced elective for criminology minors.
 The course grapples with the complexities of the criminal justice system.
-Is- sues such as defining crime, policing, forensics, constitutional right to counsel, sentencing, corrections, and parole are over- viewed.
-(Spring)
+Issues such as defining crime, policing, forensics, constitutional right to counsel, sentencing, corrections, and parole are overviewed.
+(May)

 Seminar in Sociology (3-0) Prerequisite: Senior standing.
 This course is required for sociology majors.
-The course is de- signed to deal with, in a more advanced and integrated manner, the discipline of sociology.
+The course is designed to deal with, in a more advanced and integrated manner, the discipline of sociology.
 Emphasis will be placed on theoretical, methodological, and practical issues.
 This is the capstone course for Sociology.
 (Fall)